-- (a) Be responsible for the proper performance of the First Selectman's office; - (b) Be responsible for coordinating the administration of the agencies of the town, except for those functions expressly reserved or delegated to those agencies by law; - (c) Be directly responsible for all administrative offices and employees, except as otherwise provided by law; - (d) Be responsible for the coordination and guidance of the Board of Selectmen in the discharge of all the board's duties and responsibilities;
+Be responsible for the proper performance of the First Selectman's office;

+Be responsible for coordinating the administration of the agencies of the Town, except for those functions expressly reserved or delegated to those agencies by law;

+Be directly responsible for all administrative offices and employees, except as otherwise provided by law;

+Be responsible for the coordination and guidance of the Board of Selectmen in the discharge of all the Board's duties and responsibilities;

+Be responsible for making a continuous review of the current and future needs of the Town, including financial needs and budget requirements, in connection with which the First Selectman may require reports and information to be submitted by any Town agency and shall keep the Board of Selectmen fully informed as to the financial condition of the Town;

+(f)

+Be responsible for the development and publication of a set of priorities which shall provide a guide for those things the Town shall attempt to accomplish during the coming year, and this shall serve as a policy guide in the development of the annual Town budget;

+(g)

+Be responsible for the development and annually update a long term capital improvement plan for the Town;

+(h)

+Be responsible for advising the Board of Selectmen of the availability of such federal and/or state funds for which the Town may qualify.
+This information shall be made available to the Board of Finance; (i)

+Be responsible for the implementation of proper financial procedures for those Town agencies over which the First Selectman has jurisdiction;

+(j)

-- (e) Be responsible for making a continuous review of the current and future needs of the town, including financial needs and budget requirements, in connection with which the First Selectman may require reports and information to be submitted by any town agency and shall keep the Board of Selectmen fully informed as to the financial condition of the town; - (f) Be responsible for the development and publication of a set of priorities which shall provide a guide for those things the town shall attempt to accomplish during the coming year, and this shall serve as a policy guide in the development of the annual town budget; - (g) Be responsible for the development and annually update a long term capital improvement plan for the town; - (h) Be responsible for advising the Board of Selectmen of the availability of such federal and/or state funds for which the town may qualify.
-This information shall be made available to the Board of Finance; - (i) Be responsible for the implementation of proper financial procedures for those town agencies over which the First Selectman has jurisdiction; - (j) Be responsible for keeping full and complete records of the activities of the office of the First Selectman, make periodic reports to the Board of Selectmen and the Board of Finance, keep or cause to be kept complete books of account showing the financial transactions and condition of the town and all other accounts and records as may be prescribed by the Board of Selectmen, the General Statutes and the Town Meeting; - (k) Be responsible for establishing purchasing procedures for the town, subject to such rules and regulations as may be prescribed by the Board of Selectmen and elsewhere in this Charter; - (l) Purchase or cause to be purchased, subject to such rules and regulations as shall be prescribed by the Board of Selectmen in accordance with section 10-3 of this Charter, all supplies, materials, equipment and other commodities required by any office or agency of the town, except those town agencies which, under the provisions of this Charter, ordinance, Special Act, or General Statutes of Connecticut, purchase such items in the performance of their ownSection 9-7.
-Constables.
+Be responsible for keeping full and complete records of the activities of the office of the First Selectman, make periodic reports to the Board of Selectmen and the Board of Finance, keep or cause to be kept complete books of account showing the financial transactions and condition of the Town and all other accounts and records as may be prescribed by the Board of Selectmen, the General Statutes and the Town Meeting;

-The First Selectman, with the approval of the Board of Selectmen, may appoint and may remove or replace the Constables, whose total number shall not exceed seven (7) for a two-year term.
-No more than five (5) Constables shall be from any one political party.
-The terms of office of such Constables shall begin on the second Tuesday of December following the regular town election.
+(k)

+Be responsible for establishing purchasing procedures for the Town, subject to such rules and regulations as may be prescribed by the Board of Selectmen and elsewhere in this Charter; (1)

+Purchase or cause to be purchased, subject to such rules and regulations as shall be prescribed by the Board of Selectmen in accordance with Section 10-3 of this Charter, all supplies, materials, equipment and other commodities required by any office or agency of the Town, except those Town agencies which, under the provisions of this Charter, ordinance, special act, or General Statutes of Connecticut, purchase such items in the performance of their own particular duties.
+Rules and regulations established by the Board of Selectmen regarding the method of purchasing by budgeted agencies shall apply uniformly to offices and agencies of the Town, to the extent that they are dependent on the budget of the Town for monies being expended.
+The First Selectman shall be responsible for informing such Town agencies of said regulations;

+Competitive bidding.
+Before making any purchase, except surety bonds, the First Selectman shall give opportunity for competitive bidding under such rules and regulations as the Board of Selectmen shall prescribe.
+All sales of Town property shall be made at the direction of the First Selectman following the provisions prescribed by the Board of Selectmen;

+(n)

+Be directly responsible for the other duties which the General Statutes assign to the chief executive in the absence of such separate municipal appointive officials as Police Chief or Welfare Officer.
 Section 8-4.
 Appointments.